bineoway/apiDocumentation/biteam.md

 ### BI API

 <p class="message">
-Let's suppose you want to be free to analise the data how and whenever you decide to.
+Let's suppose you want to be free to analyse the data how and whenever you decide to.
 You do not want to ask us to change a specific BI Aplication and wait to see the results.
 </p>

 Thinking about this scenario we developed a complete Restful API so that you can extract the data and build your own analysis.